Four Noble Truths: Full set – Dhammacakkappavattana Sutta

 According to the Buddhist tradition, the Dhammacakkappavattana Sutta, "Setting the Wheel of Dhamma in Motion", contains the first teachings that the Buddha gave after attaining full awakening, and liberation from rebirth.
-According to L. S. Cousins, many scholars are of the view that "this discourse was identified as the first sermon of the Buddha only at a later date," and according to professor of religion Carol S. Anderson (Note: Professor of religion, Kalamazoo College; Co-Editor of the Journal of Buddhist–Christian Studies.) the four truths may originally not have been part of this sutta, but were later added in some versions.
+According to L. S. Cousins, many scholars are of the view that "this discourse was identified as the first sermon of the Buddha only at a later date," and according to Carol S. Anderson (Note: Professor of religion, Kalamazoo College; Co-Editor of the Journal of Buddhist–Christian Studies.) the four truths may originally not have been part of this sutta, but were later added in some versions.
+This assessment has been challenged by Bhikkhu Anālayo.
 Within this discourse, the four noble truths are given as follows ("bhikkhus" is normally translated as "Buddhist monks"):

 Now this, bhikkhus, is the noble truth of suffering: birth is suffering, aging is suffering, illness is suffering, death is suffering; union with what is displeasing is suffering; separation from what is pleasing is suffering; not to get what one wants is suffering; in brief, the five aggregates subject to clinging are suffering.

 Now this, bhikkhus, is the noble truth of the origin of suffering: it is this craving [taṇhā, "thirst"] which leads to re-becoming, accompanied by delight and lust, seeking delight here and there; that is, craving for sensual pleasures, craving for becoming, craving for disbecoming.

 Now this, bhikkhus, is the noble truth of the cessation of suffering: it is the remainderless fading away and cessation of that same craving, the giving up and relinquishing of it, freedom from it, non-reliance on it.

 Now this, bhikkhus, is the noble truth of the way leading to the cessation of suffering: it is this noble eightfold path; that is, right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.

 According to this sutra, with the complete comprehension of these four truths release from samsara, the cycle of rebirth, was attained:

 Knowledge & vision arose in me: 'Unprovoked is my release.
 This is the last birth.
 There is now no further becoming.

 The comprehension of these four truths by his audience leads to the opening of the Dhamma Eye, that is, the attainment of right vision:

 Whatever is subject to origination is subject to cessation.